 The 285,000 nurses across the NHS provide an essential link between different organisations as the service moves towards a model based on prevention and closer co-operation.
 Increased recruitment, retention and retraining of nurses is vital as the carries out the changes set out by Sustainability and Transformation Partnerships.

-Join us for the Nursing Conference 2017 where expert speakers from across the health service will explain how the NHS can overcome existing challenges and how the role of the nurse will change in the coming years.
+Join us for the Nursing Conference where experts from across the health service will explain how the NHS can overcome existing challenges and how the role of the nurse will change in the coming years.

 Please register interest below and we will keep you updated